 Some of my couples, or their parents, are lucky enough to own properties with large gardens where they can host their weddings.
 Often this provides a beautiful and meaningful location, but they can be much more challenging to arrange.

-Please don’t fall into the trap of thinking a wedding at home will be cheaper than at a venue, this just isn’t the case.
+Don’t expect a wedding at home to be cheaper than at a venue, this just isn’t true.
 After all, not only do you have to build a temporary venue, usually in the form of a marquee, but you’ll also have to hire staff and all equipment, some of which I’ve detailed below.